innolitics/rdm/rdm/base/software_plan.md

 - implements system and software requirements
 - is free from contradiction with the software system design file{% if system.auditor_notes %} [5.4.4]{% endif %}.
 {% endif %}
-## Unit Implementation Activity
+## Unit Implementation and Testing Activity

+{% if system.auditor_notes %}[This activity addresses 5.5.1]{% endif %}

 **Input:** {% if system.safety_class == 'C' %}Detailed software item designs{% else %}Software system design file{% endif %} and software requirements

-Implement, or partially implement, one or more software items in a new git branch.
+When beginning work on a change request with an id of `104`, developers should open a new Git branch named `104-short-description` (or `feature/104-short-description`).
+All development work should be committed and pushed periodically within this Git branch{% if system.auditor_notes %} [5.1.1.d and 8.2.2]{% endif %}.
+Commit messages should:

+- explain why the current changes are being made, especially when it is not obvious
+- reference the change request it was made in (the `rdm hooks` command can streamline this).

 Write unit tests and new integration tests as appropriate.

+When work on a change branch is nearing completion, a GitHub pull request should be created for this branch.

 {# TODO: figure out how to fulfill 5.5.2, 5.5.3, an 5.5.4 #}
 **Output:** Code changes, stored in un-merged git branches with corresponding pull requests

+**Verification:** Assign at least one other developer to be the reviewer within the GitHub pull request.

-**Verification:** Ensure the code changes made in the git branch:
+Code review should ensure the code changes made in the git branch:

 - implements the associated change request
 - is consistent with the {% if system.safety_class == 'C' %}related detailed designs{% else %}software system design{% endif %}